jgbarah/Notes/life-in-testing.md

 ```

 And after that, logout and login again.
 And done!
 The only trouble is that now I have to manually use ssh-add for ssh-agent to include the new keys, which are no longer stored in the Gnome keyring.

+## Stopping automatic download of software updates

+2015-08-08

+It seems my laptop is downloading software updates periodically.
+This is handy, because when I want to update the software packages, they are already there.
+But it is a problem when I'm connected through low bancwidth networks.
+So I decide to disable that.
+The main problem was to know whcih application was doing the updates.
+After considering some candidates, including packagekit and some of its related packages, it seems it is gnome-software.
+To disable in it, you have to tinker a bit with dconf-editor.
+No rocket science, just set to False (unckeck, in the graphical interface) the property "download-updates" in org.gnome.software.